-The Red Team works to find new vulnerabilities in popular plugins and themes before the hackers could abuse them.
+The Red Team works to find new vulnerabilities in popular plugins and themes before hackers can abuse them.

-You can think of a virtual patch as a very specific firewall rule that blocks the hackers who try to abuse the vulnerable functionality on the website.
+You can think of the virtual patch as a very specific firewall rule that blocks any third parties who might try to abuse the vulnerable functionality on the website.

-Virtual patches are considered very accurate and in 99% of the scenarios produce no false positives, so your real website visitors will remain untouched.
+Virtual patches are considered very accurate and in 99% of the scenarios produce no false positives, so your real website visitors will remain unaffected.